Modem: 1980s

 The introduction of the Smartmodem made communications much simpler and more easily accessed.
 This provided a growing market for other vendors, who licensed the Hayes patents and competed on price or by adding features.
 This eventually led to legal action over use of the patented Hayes command language.

 Dial modems generally remained at 300 and 1,200 bit/s (eventually becoming standards such as V.21 and V.22) into the mid-1980s.

 Commodore's 1982 VicModem for the VIC-20 was the first modem to be sold under $100, and the first modem to sell a million units.

 In 1984, V.22bis was created, a 2,400-bit/s system similar in concept to the 1,200-bit/s Bell 212.
-This bit rate increases was achieved by defining four or eight distinct symbols, which allowed the encoding of two or three bits per symbol instead of only one.
+This bit rate increase was achieved by defining four or sixteen distinct symbols, which allowed the encoding of two or four bits per symbol instead of only one.
 By the late 1980s, many modems could support improved standards like this, and 2,400-bit/s operation was becoming common.

 Increasing modem speed greatly improved the responsiveness of online systems and made file transfer practical.
 This led to rapid growth of online services with large file libraries, which in turn gave more reason to own a modem.
 The rapid update of modems led to a similar rapid increase in BBS use.

 The introduction of microcomputer systems with internal expansion slots made small internal modems practical.
 This led to a series of popular modems for the S-100 bus and Apple II computers that could directly dial out, answer incoming calls, and hang up entirely from software, the basic requirements of a bulletin board system (BBS).
 The seminal CBBS for instance was created on an S-100 machine with a Hayes internal modem, and a number of similar systems followed.

-Echo cancellation became a feature of modems in this period, which improved the bandwidth available to both modems by allowing them to ignore their own reflected signals.
+Echo cancellation became a feature of modems in this period, which allowed both modems to ignore their own reflected signals.
+This way both modems can simultaneously transmit and receive over the full spectrum of the phone line, improving the available bandwidth.

 Additional improvements were introduced by quadrature amplitude modulation (QAM) encoding, which increased the number of bits per symbol to four through a combination of phase shift and amplitude.

 Transmitting at 1,200 baud produced the 4,800 bit/s V.27ter standard, and at 2,400 baud the 9,600 bit/s V.32.
 The carrier frequency was 1,650 Hz in both systems.

 The introduction of these higher-speed systems also led to the development of the digital fax machine during the 1980s.
 While early fax technology also used modulated signals on a phone line, digital fax used the now-standard digital encoding used by computer modems.
 This eventually allowed computers to send and receive fax images.